mikepenelopescafe/penelopes-venue/src/content/services/bridal-shower.md

 Professional coordination means brides can relax and enjoy their shower while we handle all the details.

 ### Complete Packages
-Transparent pricing with everything included, from elegant decor to professional coordination.
+Transparent pricing with the essentials covered — decor options and easy coordination.

 ## Ready to Celebrate Your Bride-to-Be?

-Contact us today to begin planning your perfect bridal shower.
-We'll work with you to create an elegant celebration that honors the bride and creates lasting memories for everyone.
+Contact us to plan your shower.
+We’ll keep it clean, moody, and true to her.

 [Plan Your Bridal Shower](/contact#book)